-Town staff members and department heads have been part of the team working on this proposed project, as well as the Castle Rock EDC.
-The Castle Rock Economic Partnership (CREP) including the Town, Castle Rock EDC, Chamber of Commerce, Downtown Merchants Association and Downtown Development Authority have also been working on this proposed project to analyze information presented and identify important and needed components of this project.
+Town staff members and department heads have been part of the team working on this proposed project, as well as the Castle Rock Economic Partnership.
+The Castle Rock Economic Partnership (CREP)

+including the Town, Castle Rock EDC, Chamber of Commerce, Downtown Merchants Association and Downtown Development Authority have also been working on this proposed project to analyze information presented and identify important and needed components of this project.

-Staff recommends that the Downtown Development Authority and Town Council approve this proposed deal structure, and direct staff to draft a redevelopment agreement to be drafted consistent with the details provided above, and bring it back to the DDA and Town Council for action.
+Staff recommends that the Downtown Development Authority and Town Council approve this redevelopment agreement.
 This recommendation is made because these terms would allow the Town and DDA to purchase 100 public parking spaces in Downtown, as well as add additional on street public parking spaces, in addition to accomplishing many of the goals in the Plan of Development namely, the addition of retail/restaurant, office and residential space, which brings both attractions to Downtown as well as daytime, evening and weekend customers.